Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

-The hyperparameters used in Table~\ref{tab:tu_base} are similar to those prescribed by \citet{karhadkar2023fosr}, however, to further pinpoint with certainty that the performance gain can be credited to the utilisation of the complete Cayley graph structure we opt for those more akin to to our OGB experimentation.
-We set the number of layers to 5, the hidden dimension to 128 and use a dropout of 10\%.
-The results in Table~\ref{tab:tu_base} underscore the effectiveness of our proposed model.
-For both GCN and GIN, CGP is consistently first or second across all datasets (except for one case), achieving the highest classification accuracy.
-This is particularly notable when the sparsity of the Cayley graphs is considered in relation to certain datasets, such as \textsc{IMDB-BINARY} and \textsc{COLLAB}.
-The sparse nature of the Cayley graph means that unlike many graph rewiring techniques edges may be removed; refer to Table~\ref{tab:dataset_statistics} in Appendix (Section \ref{app:experimental_details}) for the dataset statistics.

-In Table~\ref{tab:graph_rewiring} we compare CGP against the baselines, including the state-of-the-art graph rewiring techniques: DIGL \cite{gasteiger2019digl}, SDRF \cite{topping2022riccurvature}, FoSR \cite{karhadkar2023fosr}, BORF \cite{nguyen2023revisiting} and GTR \cite{black2023understanding}.
-However, in this instance we use the experimental setting and hyperparameters set by \citet{karhadkar2023fosr}, which are commonly used across the aforementioned graph rewiring techniques.
-By applying these hyperparameters, we not only ensure a fair comparison, but showcase that CGP continues to be competitive even under their conditions.
+The results in Table~\ref{tab:graph_rewiring} prioritise a fair comparison to further pinpoint with certainty that the performance gain can be credited to the utilisation of the complete Cayley graph structure.
+Therefore, in Table~\ref{tab:graph_rewiring} we use the hyperparameters and experimental setting as prescribed by \citet{karhadkar2023fosr}.
 The hyperparameters include a hidden dimension of 64, the number of layers set to 4 and a dropout of 50\%.
-Finally, \citet{karhadkar2023fosr} reports the results with a 95\% confidence interval.
-Thus, we respect this for decision Table~\ref{tab:graph_rewiring}.
+In line with our OGB experimentation for all models, we also use Batch Norm~\cite{ioffe2015batch}.
+Unlike the baseline model, FA, EGP and CGP, the \emph{dedicated preprocessing} approaches have an optimisation target and thus feature additional approach specific hyperparameters.
+For each dataset, we use the optimised hyperparameter setting as stated in each paper respectively.
+More details are found in Appendix (Section \ref{app:experimental_details}).
+The reported results are averaged across 20 random seeds and \citet{karhadkar2023fosr} reports the results with a 95\% confidence interval, thus we respect this for the TUDataset.
 Notably, we report OOT to indicate out-of-time for the \emph{preprocessing} rewiring procedure for BORF on the \textsc{REDDIT-BINARY} and \textsc{COLLAB} datasets.
-This is in accordance with \citet{nguyen2023revisiting} who do not report results for these two datasets and corresponding hyperparameters.
+This is in accordance with \citet{nguyen2023revisiting}, which do not report results for these two datasets and corresponding hyperparameters.
 In addition, a time-out is reported in \cite{choipanda} for the aforementioned datasets, whilst in \cite{barbero2023locality} they report out-of-memory for \textsc{COLLAB}.
-In Appendix (Section \ref{app:scalability}) we conduct a scalability analysis in which we provide the graph rewiring time for each of our baseline models, as well as extending this beyond the real-world datasets through a synthetic benchmark.